Welcome to the Berkley DDA Design Guidelines Informational page

-The Second Public Input Session has been scheduled for March 7, 2018 at the Collaborative Center @ Berkley High School.
+The Second Public Input session: March 7, 2018, at the Collaborative Center @ Berkley High School

-Join us on Wednesday, March 7th, for an Open House from 6:30 pm to 8:30 pm at the Collaborative Center @ Berkley High School.
-This session will provide an opportunity for residents and business/property owners to review and comment on the first draft of the Design Guidelines.
+On Wednesday, March 7th, The DDA held an Open House from 6:30 pm to 8:30 pm at the Collaborative Center @ Berkley High School.
+This session provided an opportunity for residents and business/property owners to review and comment on the first draft of the Design Guidelines.
 Engagement from the community is critical to the success of these Guidelines.

-First Public Input Session: September 27, 2017, 7 pm to 8:30 pm, Collaborative Center @ Berkley High School
+First Public Input Session: September 27, 2017, at the Collaborative Center @ Berkley High School